Mental health and wellbeing support

 Support continues to be available for anyone experiencing domestic abuse.
-In an emergency call 999 or the 24 hour National Domestic Helpline 0800 027 1234.
+In an emergency phone 999 or the 24 hour National Domestic Helpline 0800 027 1234.
 Support is also available from our Domestic Abuse and Advocacy Support Service or from the Scottish Women’s Rights Centre.

 Financial support and assistance